m3chanical/scadocs/enamel_notes.md

     -   Packing tape should be applied to the back side of the copper pieces before they are etched, otherwise etchant will get behind it and ruin the back.
+Paint the seams as well to seal.
+    -   Metal should be soaked in a sodium {bi}carbonate solution.
+This does two things: neutralize residual acids, starts to dissolve resist for easier removal

 # Enameling

-    -   Red enamel shouldn't be fired too many times.
+    -   Red enamel shouldn't be fired too many times or too hot.
 It starts to discolor.
     -   vibrating the wet enamel pieces against a firing rack is really useful for settling out the enamel.
 Otherwise it might be lumpy.